 Let us handle it for you.

-We'll post a couple things from you, you know, twice a month, but then don't go out, don't go tweeting, you know, every day what you think about.
+We'll post a couple things from you, you know, twice a month, but don't go out.

 Don't do it.

-People in my orb who th who are quote unquote looking out for me, uh, advise me to stay away from it.
+People in my orb who are quote-unquote looking out for me advise me to stay away from it because it's fraught with danger.

-All it takes is one blown Tweet.
+All it takes is one blown tweet and you're finished, which I don't buy, by the way.

-Which I don't buy, by the way, but it's amazing how many people on our side are just really walking around, quaking in fear over saying what they really think.
+But it's amazing how many people on our side are just really walking around, quaking in fear over saying what they really think.

-Reminds me of the old days of Soviet Union where people would retreat to their bathrooms to families and tell them what they really thought of each of things.
+It reminds me of the old days of the Soviet Union, where people would retreat to their bathrooms in their families and tell them what they really thought of things because they figured the bathroom wasn't bugged, that the KGB was not listening in the bathroom.

-Anyway, so here's Bill Clinton who can't do anything wrong.
+Anyway, so here's Bill Clinton, who can't do anything wrong.

 I guess because he's likable.